Hafele–Keating experiment: Gravitational time dilation

 General relativity predicts an additional effect, in which an increase in gravitational potential due to altitude speeds the clocks up.
 That is, clocks at higher altitude tick faster than clocks on Earth's surface.
 This effect has been confirmed in many tests of general relativity, such as the Pound–Rebka experiment and Gravity Probe A. In the Hafele–Keating experiment, there was a slight increase in gravitational potential due to altitude that tended to speed the clocks back up.
 Since the aircraft flew at roughly the same altitude in both directions, this effect was approximately the same for the two planes, but nevertheless it caused a difference in comparison to the clocks on the ground.

 Results

 The results were published in Science in 1972:

-The published outcome of the experiment was consistent with special and general relativity.
-The observed time gains and losses were different from zero to a high degree of confidence, and were in agreement with relativistic predictions to within the ~10% precision of the experiment.
+The published outcome of the experiment was consistent with both special and general relativity.
+The observed time gains and losses were in agreement with relativistic predictions to within the ~10% precision expected of the experiment.